 Imagine being Free of Clonazepam Addiction

 Hardly a day goes by when I don't ask myself "where would I be today without Point of Return!"
 More...

-Clonazepam history and info
+Clonazepam History and Information

 Clonazepam is a benzodiazepine that has muscle relaxant, sedative, anticonvulsant and hypnotic properties.
 Clonazepam is considered a ‘highly potent’ benzodiazepine with a rapid onset of action meaning that it reaches peak blood levels in one to four hours after oral administration, but leaves the body in 18-60 hours.

 One-third of Clonazepam patients will develop tolerance to the drug in 2-4 weeks and will suffer from the Benzodiazepine Withdrawal Syndrome, a grouping of extremely painful symptoms that can last many months.
 Even after short-term use (7-14 days) Clonazepam can prove to be too challenging to just stop.
-Contact Us if you need help to taper Clonazepam or have questions.

 Clonazepam was initially patented in 1964 and in 1975 the FDA approved Clonazepam under the trade name Klonopin, as a treatment for epilepsy.
 Unfortunately it has become one of the nations most abused drugs after painkillers and was implicated in the cocktail of medications that killed Margaux Hemingway, Don Simpson (movie producer), Foster Wallace (writer) and Anna Nicole Smith.
 Although Clonazepam is often prescribed for long-term use, the FDA cautioned that the drug’s effectiveness for more than 9 weeks was not studied in well-controlled clinical trials.